EQMG/Acid/README.md

 Right click on an executable of interest, and select "Build" to compile it.

 At the top center of visual studio, there is a startup item with a dropdown, which will select which executable you wish to run.
 Hit the dropdown menu, and select your executable.
 Hit the play button, and it should begin running.

+If you are provided an error on the CMake, along the lines of: # TODO: Figure out how to fix this problem

 ### Linux